twitchax/Sheller/README.md

 This library is extendable, but you can run it a few ways depending on how you have extended it.
 For more examples, check out the [tests](src/Test/BasicTests.cs).

+Just as one would expect from `IEnumerable`, and other fluent interface designs, the result of every call on `IShell` and `IExecutable` is a _new_ instance.
+This means that you can reuse useful statements.

+In addition, _future_ calls will not affect any previous instances, meaning you can safely chain them without affecting the calling instance.
+A good example of this behavior is the fact that `myEnumerable.Where(...)` does not affect `myEnumerable`.

+In general `With` methods can be called multiple times (multiple entries are allowed per execution context) and `Use` methods can only be called once (only one entry is allowed per execution context).
+The context changes from `IShell` to `IExecutable` upon calling `IShell.UseExecutable`, so the methods available will be different once that method is called.

+#### Basic

 With no extensions, you would run a command like this.

 ```csharp